 Hozhoni Ambassador Pageant: The pageant has been postponed.
 We will have more details coming soon.

-"Days of beauty."
-Its Navajo name is perfectly suited to Hozhoni Days -- a month of pageantry, speakers, powwowing, and celebration of cultures that is Fort Lewis College's longest-standing student-led tradition.
-And it honors what might be argued is really Fort Lewis College's oldest tradition: Native American education.
+The Hozhoni Days, or "Days of Beauty," is a two-day event of speakers, a scholarship exhibit, powwowing, and celebration of cultures that is Fort Lewis College's longest-standing student-led tradition.
+Hozhoni Days honors what could be argued as FLC's oldest tradition: Native American education.

-Each year, Hozhoni Days culminates in the Hozhoni Days Powwow, the campus's premiere spring event, at which all FLC students come together to celebrate the diversity FLC stands for.
-For two days, Whalen Gymnasium is filled with Native dancers, singers, and performers from around the nation.
-Also, at the Saturday night powwow, the new Ms. Hozhoni is crowned.
+Each year, Hozhoni Days culminates in the Hozhoni Days Powwow, the campus's premier spring event, at which all Fort Lewis College students come together to celebrate the diversity the university stands for.
+For two days, Whalen Gymnasium fills with vendors, native dancers, singers, and performers from around the nation.
+Also, on Friday night's of the powwow, the new Hozhoni Ambassador is awarded.

-The Ms. Hozhoni Pageant is a three-day contest consisting of public speaking, traditional food presentations, and traditional and modern talent performances.
-The person holding the title of Ms. Hozhoni is recognized for the following year as the ambassador of Wanbli Ota and the Fort Lewis College Native community.
+The Hozhoni Ambassador Scholarship Exhibition, formerly known as the Ms. Hozhoni Pageant, is a contest consisting of public speaking and presentation.
+The person holding the title of Hozhoni Ambassador gains recognition the following year as the ambassador of Wanbli Ota and the FLC Native community.

-Hozhoni Days dates back to 1966, when the Shalako Indian Club, an early incarnation of today's Wanbli Ota, turned a small on-campus event into a full-blown celebration, and renamed the multi-day event "Hozhoni Days."
-The early Hozhoni Days consisted of three days that featured a banquet, powwow, and basketball tournament.
+Hozhoni Days dates back to 1966, when the Shalako Indian Club, an early incarnation of today's Wanbli Ota, turned a small on-campus event into a full-blown celebration and renamed the multi-day event "Hozhoni Days."
+The original Hozhoni Days consisted of three days featuring a banquet, powwow, and basketball tournament.
 Over the years, the Hozhoni Days powwow became a contest powwow and grew.
-Today competitive powwow performers come from all over the United States to drum, sing, and dance on the Skyhawks gym floor.
+Today, competitive powwow performers come from all over the United States to drum, sing, and dance on the Skyhawks gym floor.

-The title "Hozhoni Days" was bestowed on the event by Clyde Benally, known today as "the Father of Hozhoni Days."
-Benally was a freshman when he was asked by the deans of the college to help make the Shalako Club more active.
+The title "Hozhoni Days" bestowed by Clyde Benally, known today as "the Father of Hozhoni Days."
+Benally was a first-year student when he was asked by FLC's Deans to help make the Shalako Club more active.
 His response was the creation of Hozhoni Days.

-Benally chose the title "Hozhoni" because it is a Navajo term roughly meaning "beauty," although it also alludes to a deeper sense of harmony and balance.
+Benally chose the title "Hozhoni" because it is a Navajo term roughly meaning "beauty," although it also alludes to a more profound sense of harmony and balance.
 The word represented the goals of the event, he says.
-"It was the showing and sharing of our culture with each other, and a way of developing brotherhood and sisterhood with other students who may be from different cultures."
+"It was the showing and sharing of our culture with each other and a way of developing brotherhood and sisterhood with other students who may be from different cultures."

-The Shalako Indian Club’s named changed in 1970s to Wambidiota Club, eventually taking on its present moniker, Wanbli Ota -- meaning "many eagles" in the Lakota language -- in 1991.
-Wanbli Ota remains the prime sponsor of Hozhoni Days, but also puts on events including from public presentations, speakers and artists, workshops and cultural performances.
+The Shalako Indian Club's name changed in the 1970s to Wambidiota Club, eventually taking on the present moniker, Wanbli Ota -- meaning "many eagles" in the Lakota language -- in 1991.
+Wanbli Ota remains the prime sponsor of Hozhoni Days but also puts on events including, but not limited to, public presentations, speakers and artists, workshops, and cultural performances.